imagekit-developer/imagekit-php/README.md

 You can programmatically delete uploaded files in the media library using delete file API.

 > If a file or specific transformation has been requested in the past, then the response is cached.
 Deleting a file does not purge the cache.
-You can purge the cache using [Purge Cache API](#21-purge-cache-api).
+However, you can purge the cache using [Purge Cache API](#21-purge-cache-api).

 Refer to the [delete file API](https://docs.imagekit.io/api-reference/media-api/delete-file) for better understanding about the **request & response structure**.